Scott-Nx/TikTok-Tracker-Blocks_Magisk/README.md

 ## How It Works

-The module modifies the system's hosts file to redirect tracking domain requests to `0.0.0.0`, effectively blocking the connection.
+The module overlays the system hosts file to redirect tracking domain requests to `0.0.0.0`, effectively blocking the connection.
 This prevents TikTok from sending your usage data to their tracking servers.

 ## Credits